veeambestpractise/best-practices-guide/resource_planning/interaction_with_vsphere.md

  Overall HCI solutions should use 1 or 2 (recommended) “1” should be used with HCI solutions only if the “EnableSameHostHotAddMode” was set to “2”.

- _This reg key is not used for the Veeam Cisco HyperFlex integration._-->
+ _This reg key is not used for the Veeam Cisco HyperFlex integration._

 If for what ever reason Direct NFS processing can not be used and HotAdd